emreokcular/emreokcular.github.io/projects/implementations.md

 E-mail : <a href="mailto:emreokcular@gmail.com">emreokcular@gmail.com</a>

-You can also check the collection of useful [Data Science helper functions](https://github.com/emreokcular/data-science-helpers) and packages that I used in my Data Science projects.

 1. **Linear Models**
     * Linear Regression with Gradient Descent (L1 and L2 Regularization)
     * Logistic Regression with Gradient Descent (L1 and L2 Regularization)